GRAPE: Let GRPO Supervise Query Rewriting by Ranking for Retrieval: Appendix

-\paragraph{Conclusion.} The normalized advantage $\tilde{A}_k$ is invariant under affine transformations of $R_k$, up to a global sign flip.
-Hence, the optimization depends only on ranking order, ensuring robustness of our ranking-based reward formulation.
+The normalized advantage remains invariant under affine transformations of the reward, up to a global sign flip.
+This property ensures that the optimization trajectory is dictated exclusively by the relative ordering of candidates, rendering it robust to arbitrary score shifts or scaling.